Lina-Liuna/core-python/README.md

 2. Although it’s possible to use an assignment expression outside of a comprehension or generator expression’s condition, you should avoid doing so.

+#### item 30: Consider Generators instead of returning lists
+##### Things to remember:
+1. using generators can be clearer than the alternative of having a function return a list of accumulated results.
+2. the iterator returned by a generator produces the set of values passed to yield expressions within the generator function's body.
+3. Genrerators can produce a sequence of outputs for arbitrarily large inputs because their working memory doesn't include all inputs and outputs.

 ### 2. The Python Standard Library